BetMcLean Review And Promo Codes

 That said it is neat and tidy and all the company’s betting offerings are presented easily.

+The website is easy to navigate and whilst it doesn’t have the pzazz of other bookies it presents its main features well.
 The homepage is well designed, easy to navigate and visually impactful.
 It’s a simple design, but the space is utilised sensibly.
 The graphic promotional carousel is top middle of the screen, rotates quickly and attracts the eye without taking up too much space.

 The site menu is on the left-hand side.
 At the top the most popular areas of the website are promoted so anyone looking for a punt on the horse racing or football can jump straight in.
 In the same area there is a link to the in-play markets, the top coupons (predominantly upcoming live TV football) and to various promotions.